Do Newborns Dream?

 Sensory Processing Theory

 One theory posits that newborns’ dreams are a way for their brains to process sensory input received during wakefulness.
 This could include sounds, lights, and tactile sensations.
 By re-experiencing these stimuli during sleep, the brain can begin to make sense of the external environment.
+For example, a newborn might dream of the gentle rocking motion they felt in their mother’s arms, helping them associate this sensation with comfort and security.

 Memory Consolidation Theory

 Another theory suggests that REM sleep in newborns helps with memory consolidation.
 Although newborns have limited memory capabilities, their brains are already beginning to store and organize information.
 Dreaming could be a mechanism for reinforcing early memories and experiences.
+This might involve the brain sorting through the myriad of new experiences a baby encounters daily, such as the smell of a caregiver or the sensation of a soft toy.

 Emotional Regulation Theory